Article by Avant Group - Grants for Aboriginal & Torres Strait Islander Organisations, Not‑for‑Profits and Social Enterprises

 MULTI-CULTURAL & MULTI-FAITH COMMUNITIES

 Infrastructure for Multicultural Communities Grant Program Not-for-profit organisations that support culturally and linguistically diverse communities.
 Grants up to $1.5 million to support the construction, upgrade or extension of infrastructure that enables multicultural communities to connect, gather and participate in community life.
-18 May 2026 (Batch 1) and 12 November 2026 (Batch 2)
+12 November 2026 (Batch 2)

 QUEENSLAND